Key Takeaway

 Step 5[5]: Learn the Technique

-If this is your first time with subcutaneous injections, do not worry.
+If this is your first time with subcutaneous injections, don't worry.
 The needles are tiny (insulin-type, 29 to 31 gauge), and the injections are shallow, just under the skin, not into muscle.
 Our team will walk you through the process during a telehealth session if needed.
 Most athletes are comfortable self-administering by their second injection.

 Step 6: Start and Track